SQUADRON OFFICER SCHOOL (SOS)

 With this in mind, the faculty and staff of Air University, the Spaatz Center for Officer PME, and the Squadron Officer College have been hard at work to create a new distance learning curriculum for Squadron Officer School.
 The New SOS DL course covers the same developmental requirements as the SOS Resident experience and uses similar content for many of the lessons.
 The course is modular and self-contained in the Blackboard Learning Management System, accessible anywhere with an internet connection.

-Also, in a major upgrade from the previous version of SOS DL, the New SOS DL includes a fourth course of instruction that is facilitated by SOS faculty to allow students in the DL environment an opportunity to develop relationships with their peers, albeit briefly, just as is the case for the resident program.
+The New SOS DL includes a fourth course of instruction that is facilitated by SOS faculty to allow students in the DL environment an opportunity to develop relationships with their peers, albeit briefly, just as is the case for the resident program.
 The New SOS DL is a major step forward in focused education to deliver the right content to the right audience at the right time.
 The faculty of SOS look forward to meeting you online!

 Please reference the http://www.AUEducationSupport.com FAQs page for general questions not addressed on this website.
 SOC’s distance learning staff and faculty are available to assist you if you have a specific concern and you click on “Request Support” and then “Submit a Ticket” through http://www.AUEducationSupport.com.